danieluhl/astro-blog/src/content/blog/2026/04-09-two-worlds-continued.md

 There are no "good" or "bad" people in the world as our mind imagines there should be.
 Building hate day after day for your neighbor based on your 2 minutes per month of brief judgemental interaction is building a world in which a person is innately evil.
-You may seeth over this person, sending hate and anger in your mind over and over and over until there's no doubt that you would do all sorts of violence to this deep evil that you imagine lives near you, but really only lives in your head.
+You may seethe over this person, sending hate and anger in your mind over and over and over until there's no doubt that you would do all sorts of violence to this deep evil that you imagine lives near you, but really only lives in your head.